Skip to main content

 Does courage come at the cost of love?

 The final storm of the season brought Annamoor to its knees.
 The river breached its banks, flooding homes and fields.
-Amid the chaos, I found Arjun at the school plot, determined to salvage his vision.
+Amid the chaos, I found Inder at the school plot, determined to salvage his vision.

 “Help me save this land,” he pleaded.